LeoObinna/alx-system_engineering-devops/0x01-shell_permission/README.md

-adding new README to Shell repo
+adding new README to shell repo